cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 * What raw signals are available in the data?
    * If the raw signals aren’t useful themselves, what useful signals could we create from these?
-   * Discuss with the data requestor or data request GitHub issue which signals they are interested in and, if there are multiple potential signals, the pros/cons of using each one.
+   * Discuss with the data requestor or consult the data request GitHub issue which signals they are interested in.
+If there are multiple potential signals, are there any known pros/cons of each one?
    * For each signal, we want to report a value, standard error (data-dependent), and sample size (data-dependent) for each region for each unit of time.
 Sample size is sometimes available as a separate “counts” signal.
 * Are the signals available across different geographies?
-Can values be meaningfully compared between locations?
+Can values be [meaningfully compared](https://cmu-delphi.github.io/delphi-epidata/api/covidcast-signals/google-symptoms.html#limitations) between locations?
-   * Ideally, we want to report data at county, MSA,  HRR, state, HHS, and nation levels (US) or subregion level 2 (county, parish, etc), subregion level 1 (state, province, territory), and nation levels for other countries.
+   * Ideally, we want to report data at [county, MSA,  HRR, state, HHS, and nation levels](https://cmu-delphi.github.io/delphi-epidata/api/covidcast_geography.html) (US) or subregion level 2 (county, parish, etc), subregion level 1 (state, province, territory), and nation levels for other countries.
 Some data sources report these levels themselves.
-For those that don’t, we use the geomapper to aggregate up from smaller to larger geo types.
+For those that don’t, we use the [`geomapper`](https://github.com/cmu-delphi/covidcast-indicators/blob/84d059751b646c0075f1a384741f2c1d80981269/_delphi_utils_python/delphi_utils/geomap.py) to aggregate up from smaller to larger geo types.
 For that tool to work, signals must be aggregatable (i.e. values have to be comparable between geos) and the data must be reported at supported geo types or at geo types that are mappable to supported geo types.
 * What geographies might be included that are not standard?
    * For example, some data sources report NYC as separate from New York State.
-   * Others require special handling: D.C., Puerto Rico, Guam, U.S. Virgin Islands.
+   * Others require special handling: D.C. and territories (Puerto Rico, Guam, U.S. Virgin Islands).
    * !
 Sampling site, facility, or other data-specific or proprietary geographic division
       * The data may not be appropriate for inclusion in the main endpoint (as of 20240628 called COVIDcast).
-Talk to Dmitry Shemetov(geomapper), George Haff(epidata, DB), and Roni Rosenfeld(PI) for discussion.
+Talk to @dshemetov (geomapper), @melange396 (epidata, DB), and @RoniRos (PI) for discussion.
       * Should the data have its own endpoint?
-      * Consider creating a PRD (here or here) to present design options.
+      * Consider creating a PRD ([here](https://drive.google.com/drive/u/1/folders/155cGrc9Y7NWwygslCcU8gjL2AQbu5rFF) or [here](https://drive.google.com/drive/u/1/folders/13wUoIl-FjjCkbn2O8qH1iXOCBo2eF2-d)) to present design options.
 * What is the sample size?
 Is this a privacy concern for us or for the data provider?
 * How often is data missing?
    * E.g. for privacy, some sources only report when sample size is above a certain threshold
-   * Will we want to and is it feasible to interpolate missing values?
+   * Will we want to and is it feasible to [interpolate missing values](https://github.com/cmu-delphi/covidcast-indicators/issues/1539)?
 * Are there any aberrant values that don’t make sense? e.g. negative counts, out of range percentages, “manual” missingness codes (9999, -9999, etc)
 * Does the data source revise their data?
 How often?
-   * See raw data saved in Stage 0
+   * See raw data saved in Step 0
 * What is the reporting schedule of the data?
 * What order of magnitude is the signal?
-(If it’s sufficiently small, this issue needs to be addressed first)
+(If it’s sufficiently small, [this issue on how rounding is done](https://github.com/cmu-delphi/covidcast-indicators/issues/1945) needs to be addressed first)
 * How is the data processed by the data source?
 E.g. normalization, censoring values with small sample sizes, censoring values associated with low-population areas, smoothing, adding jitter, etc.
 Keep any code and notes around!
 They will be helpful for later steps.
 For any issues that come up, consider now if